Young people are unleashing their creative brilliance by creating high end couture from everyday junk.

 Imagine a phoenix rising from the ashes.
-But it’s made from 12,072 homemade paper feathers, painted, cut out and trimmed to appear as realistic as possible – and designed by a 16-year old.
+But it’s made from 12,072 homemade paper feathers, painted, cut out and trimmed to appear as realistic as possible – and designed by a 16-year old…

-At a time when the whole world seems hell-bent on throwing away, the pioneering souls behind Junk Kouture are doing the opposite.
-Now in its sixth year, it has established itself as the premier recycled fashion competition for teenagers throughout Northern Ireland or the Republic of Ireland, has expanded to Scotland, and is getting a global reputation.
+Hitting its 11th year, Junk Kouture has already captivated over 40,000 students, 8,000 teachers and 100,000 audience members.
+It has established itself as the premier recycled fashion competition for teenagers throughout Northern Ireland and the Republic of Ireland, has expanded to Scotland, and is getting a global reputation.

 Created in 2010 by entrepreneurs Elizabeth Curran and Troy Armour to encourage people to create art, Junk Kouture is really a subtle education in the importance of collecting rubbish: “Junk Kouture doesn’t just inspire outstanding creativity in young people, but also highlights the importance of environmentally aware behaviour and mindfulness of how much we consume and how much we throw away,” Elizabeth explains.

 Encouraging school kids to take responsibility by reusing, recycling and refashioning junk is the right way forward for a cleaner future.
-And the 2016 final in April might just turn up the next Alexander McQueen.
+Plus, each year Griffith College awards one grand-finalist a scholarship for a BA (Hons) in Fashion Design.

 Elizabeth Curran and Troy Armour, Co-founders

 This project has been selected as part of FashionFutures, a new content channel that maps the work of people transforming the fashion sector: the designers, craftspeople, social innovators, educators, community leaders and communicators.
 Atlas of the Future is excited to partner with Makerversity, with the support of The J J Charitable Trust and their network of fashion friends.